Part 5: Printing & Publishing

 #1 E-commerce website: Shopify

 Luckily I've been periodically sharing progress to friends in the past year so I already have existing content to work with.
-However, trying to lay things out within the confines of a free website theme is what took the most of my time...
+However, trying to lay things out within the confines of a free website theme was what ate up a considerable chunk of my time towards the end...